amora479/website/content/course/bju/content/cps230/programs/project-pong.md

 ### Music Demo (25 pts)

-Use either the [PC speaker](http://qzx.com/pc-gpe/speaker.txt) or [Adlib soundcard](http://qzx.com/pc-gpe/adlib.txt) (if you're a glutton for punishment) to play the melody of the BJU alma mater in the background of your demos.
+Use either the [PC speaker](http://qzx.com/pc-gpe/speaker.txt) to play the melody of the BJU alma mater in the background of your demos.

 If you are *not* doing timer-preempted task switching, you will probably want to hook `INT 8` to provide smooth/lag-free music updates.
 If you go this route, you may even find that you need to [reprogram counter 0 on the PIT](http://stanislavs.org/helppc/8253.html)